SI 2017 IT and Digitization

 Limiting the Market for Information as a Tool of Governance: Evidence from Russia

-Discussant: Michael E. Kummer, University of East Anglia
+Discussant: Michael E. Kummer, Nova School of Business & Economics (Nova SBE)

 4:15 pm